 There is lots of ways to help you to learn about money and money management in a number of ways, for example a short course for care leavers, drop in sessions and online resources.

 In the Bristol 'Local Offer for Care Leavers' , Bristol Local Authority states that they will try to help you financially and work with you while you're a care leaver to help you manage your money.
 This will include a range of practical and financial support and access to your savings.

-You can apply for up to 100% relief from council tax until your 25th birthday if you remain living in Bristol.
+- You can apply for up to 100% relief from council tax until your 25th birthday if you remain living in Bristol.

-If you are in crisis and have no money for food or electricity we may be able to help with emergency payments.
+the council willl suppot you to open a bank account and give you information on accessing your Junior ISA or Child Trust Fund.If you are in crisis and have no money for food or electricity we may be able to help with emergency payments.

-We will support you to get your National Insurance number.
+the council will support you to get your National Insurance number.

-We will give you a finanacial gift at birthdays and Christmas, or ther celebrations.
+the council can give you a finanacial gift at birthdays and Christmas, or ther celebrations.

 If you have a problem in regard to debt, arrears with housing, or financial problems with an employer you can contact a really useful service in Bristol called 'Ask Us' they give a range of advice on a number of issues for any young person up to the age of 25.
 They can also help with general housing issues, homelessnes, employment, discrimination, welfare benefits and support needs.
 Below is a link to their website.